owenroberts/mmp270/labs/1-1_Player_Physics.md

 - Update the physics and animations for the player
 - Add a game over condition for the player falling below a platform
 - Add function for when the player dies

+## 4. Create SceneManager.gd script
+- This script is used to communicate between objects and events in the scene
+- Add a signal to the player to trigger game over

 ## 3. Documentation
 - Add screen shots or video on Open Lab